Biopolitics: Michel Foucault

+In the last chapter of The History of Sexuality, "Right of Death and Power over Life", Michel Foucault argues that biopolitics is the study of how the "biological" is captured by the "political" when life enters into "knowledge's field of control and power's sphere of intervention."
+He points out that a new form of power emerged, which no longer is based on sovereign-juridical power (the right to "take life and let live"), instead biopower is the power to "make live and let die".
+In place of the negative, power over life represented by sovereignty, biopower is a productive form of power that either fosters life or disallows "it to the point of death".
+Biopower was introduced through various techniques and calculations which targeted individual bodies (disciplinary dispositifs of control) and broader populations (regulatory mechanisms of control).
+This definition is repeated in his famous "biopolitical" lecture in Society Must Be Defended.

-French philosopher and social theorist Michel Foucault first discussed his thoughts on biopolitics in his lecture series "Society Must Be Defended" given at the Collège de France from 1975 to 1976.
+Foucault first discussed his thoughts on biopolitics in his lecture series Society Must Be Defended given at the Collège de France from 1975 to 1976.
 Foucault's concept of biopolitics is largely derived from his own notion of biopower, and the extension of state power over both the physical and political bodies of a population.
-While only mentioned briefly in "Society Must Be Defended," the conceptualisation of biopolitics developed by Foucault there and subsequent lectures and books has become prominent in social science and the humanities.
+While only mentioned briefly in Society Must Be Defended, the conceptualisation of biopolitics developed by Foucault there and subsequent lectures and books has become prominent in social science and the humanities.